Square Breathing: How To Reduce Stress Through Breathwork

 Setting an intention or image

+A visualization exercise might be helpful during this mindfulness practice.
 You might want to set an intention, or invite a neutral or positive image to focus on during your breathing practice.
-Your intention could be “relaxation,” or “healing” — whatever you find engaging and authentic for you.
+Your intention could be “relaxation,” "stress relief" or “healing” — whatever you find engaging and authentic for you in your daily life.

-If the image of a square works for you, you can imagine your breath and the pauses/holds in between the breath moving around the image of the square.
+If the image of a square works for you, you can imagine your breath and the pauses/holds in between the breath moving around the image of the side of the square.
+These breathing patterns will induce a relaxed feeling in your body, activating your parasympathetic nervous system and giving you mental clarity.

 When to use square breathing